django/code-of-conduct/records.md

  * __Summary of outcome to share if suitable.__ This is written for sharing with community organizers, assuming it may be read by the subject of the report, and so should be objective and privacy-respecting.
- * __Blacklisted or flagged.__ "flagged" means we will share the summary outcome of the report with event organisers; "blacklisted" means that the information will include that we have asked the person not to attend events covered by the CoC.
-Blacklisted is a subclass of flagged.
+ * __Banned or flagged.__ "flagged" means we will share the summary outcome of the report with event organizers; "banned" means that the information will include that we have asked the person not to attend events covered by the CoC.
+Banned is a subclass of flagged.
  * __Date to expunge this record.__ When this date is exceeded, we replace identifying information in the record with "Expunged", with the idea that the report isn't to affect our dealings with this person after this date.